BMFI/StyleSheet/README.md

 This started as a student project TinDog BootStrap 4.0 with Dr Angela Yu as my Mentor, but I decided to do the first rollout of TinDog Boostrap v5.1.
 TinDog Boostrap v5.1 build by Jeff T. Rogers(BMFI-Advanced Teaching Systems).

-Special note: notice the Inline style quote and citation of referece in the 10th paragraph second to last sentence which is acceptable using BMFI StyleSheet for Computer Science Located at(https://www.bmfi.github.io/ATS).Also find example of web page citations at: (https://bmfi.github.io/TinDog/).
+Special note: notice the Inline style quote and citation of referece in the 10th paragraph second to last sentence which is acceptable using BMFI StyleSheet for Computer Science Located at(https://www.bmfi.github.io/ATS).
+Also, find example of web page citations at: (https://bmfi.github.io/TinDog/).

 Anyone or any organization can use the BFMI agreement, so just copy and paste it in or on your code, program, or work or works.
 For instance: